jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.6 ImageStackProfile

-Plots an image stack profile (i.e. signature) for a set of points and multispectral images..
+Plots an image stack profile (i.e. signature) for a set of points and multispectral images.

 *Parameters*: